What is C.Scale?

 in setting a whole life carbon budget for a project.

-C.Scale is designed to accurately represent the overall effects of decarbonization strategies, not precisely model individual design parameters or perform ISO-compliant LCA.
+C.Scale is designed to accurately represent the overall effects of decarbonization strategies across the full arc of design, not to perform ISO-compliant whole building LCA.
 C.Scale can help your team compare a net zero energy retrofit with mass timber new construction, for instance, but is not designed to capture differences in, say, efficiency gains from changing structural bay sizes or specifying one brand of heat pump versus another.

 C.Scale is not a fortune teller.